 This is a common state of affairs for marketers: the constant desire to detect what marketing elements are driving certain customer behaviors like this and modify them accordingly.

-As long as you clearly lay out your specific ask, needs, and preferred timeline to your data science expert or department, you can more easily and efficiently resolve issues like this sooner rather than later — not to mention prevent lost revenue due to problematic aspects of your UI/UX, such as poor-converting product pages.
+As long as you clearly lay out your specific ask, needs, and preferred timeline to your data scientist, you can more efficiently resolve issues like this sooner rather than later.

 Proactively sharing customer insights a crucial task for data scientists